emliri/multimedia-js/README.md

 ### What does this mean?

-`mmjs` is a framework library to help implementing complex multimedia workflows on JS platforms.
+`mmjs` is a framework library to enable implementing complex multimedia workflows on JS platforms.

 #### Core design